Levminer/authme-docs/import.md

 1. Save the two or more QR code(s) with a screenshot or take a picture of them from another phone.
 Then transfer them to your computer.

-1. Back to Authme: Top menu > Tools > Import
+1. Back to Authme: Menubar > Tools > Import

 1. Scroll down, choose advanced import from Google Authenticator